RagnarokResearchLab/RagLite/README.md

 ## Status

 Work in progress.
 It's mostly developed in public so that I can use GitHub Actions for automated testing.
 Note: This is a developer tool and not very advanced.
 Don't expect too much or you'll be disappointed.
-I haven't ported over most features from older versions, and likely won't unless someone specifically asks.
+I haven't ported over most features from older versions, and likely won't add things I no longer need unless someone specifically asks.

+If you want to follow the development more closely, check out the [roadmap](https://github.com/orgs/RagnarokResearchLab/projects/2) (includes both my documentation work and tools).
+To view the implementation status, [milestones](https://github.com/RagnarokResearchLab/RagLite/milestones) are your best bet - although they're necessarily incomplete.

 ## Usage